-Here are the best wireless charging lamps in 2020
+Here are the snazziest wireless charging lamps you can get

 Bottom line

-Wireless charging lamps come in all shapes and sizes, from desk lamps to floor standing ones.
-But I really like the concept behind the iHome LED Lamp + Wireless Charging Station, which includes a standard touch control dimmable lamp combined with a flat Qi wireless charging pad.
-But you also get useful extras, including different colored lighting to match your mood or task, three extra USB ports for charging additional devices, and safety features, like overcurrent protection.
-Your phone sits nicely beside the light versus awkwardly under it with other units.
-It has everything you'd need in a wireless charging lamp for a mid-level price that won't break the bank.
+Wireless charging lamps come in all shapes and sizes, from desk lamps to floor-standing ones.
+I really like the EZVALO 4 in 1 Touch Lamp concept, which includes a standard touch control dimmable lamp combined with a flat Qi wireless charging pad.
+You also get useful extras, including a built-in Bluetooth speaker, 1,800mAh of juice to go portable, and the handle's secondary function as a phone holder.
+So your phone sits nicely beside the light versus awkwardly under it as with other units.
+It has everything you'd need in a wireless charging lamp for an affordable price that won't break the bank.

+Not sure if your phone supports wireless charging?
+Fret not, for we have a comprehensive list of every single Android phone that supports wireless charging.
+Keep in mind that not every phone with wireless charging is fully compatible with regular Qi charging devices.
+Samsung Galaxy and Google Pixel devices use propriety protocols for fast charging, so they may or may not charge quickly with these desk lamps.
+If you're confused, check out our explainer that breaks down wireless fast charging.

 Credits — The team that worked on this guide